karol11/ltm/docs/intro.md

 ### Support in LTM

-LTM discourage sharing and limits it to the scenarios where it is inavoidable or gives some benefits (like Flyweight pattern).
+LTM is wary with shared ownership and limits it to the scenarios where it is inavoidable or gives some benefits (like in Flyweight pattern).
 Objects have to be designed in a special way to support sharing.
-For example, it is meaningless to store `java.lang.String` in a single-owner pointer, because of `String` immutable nature.

-And otherwise, if a `java.lang.StringBuilder` is stored in a shared-ownership pointers, its mutated state available for read/write from multiple hierarchies will quickly lead application to chaos.
 So some objects are designed to be shared, and others are not.
 Thus there is only one owning pointer  in LTM - `ltm::own`, and sharing mode is encoded in pointee object.

 All immutable objects starts their lifetimes as mutable.
 At least the object constructor should have the ability to create the object’s internal state, initializing its fields.
 During these operations object is mutable and thus shouldn’t be shared.
 That’s why the shared property is connected not to class but to each class instance.